Malka Leifer could be freed in Israel

-An Israeli court ruling that former Melbourne school principal Malka Leifer, who is accused of child sex crimes, could be freed from custody into home detention has angered her alleged victims.
+An Israeli court has ruled that former Melbourne school principal Malka Leifer, who is accused of child sex crimes, could be freed from custody into home detention.

 Victorian police are seeking Leifer's extradition to Australia on 74 charges of child sexual abuse.

 "The judge has ordered she be released on bail at 10am on Friday morning and at this moment the judge's order has absolutely no restrictions on her freedom.
-Nothing," Ms Erlich said in Melbourne.
+Nothing," Ms Erlich said.

-She said Leifer's lawyer, Yehuda Fried, brought in Rabbi Yitzchak Dovid Grossman who said he would take care of the former educator.
+She said Leifer's lawyer, Yehuda Fried, brought in Rabbi Yitzchak Dovid Grossman who said it was humiliating for her to be in custody and he would take care of the former educator.

-"The rabbi who is guaranteeing he will take care of her, he has said in court that it is humiliating for her to be held under custody," she said.

-"We now understand that the prosecutors are going to appeal this decision but at the moment the judge's standing rules that she will be let out on bail.

 The 54-year-old former principal has been in custody since February 12 after Israeli police rearrested her, accusing her of faking mental illness to avoid extradition to Australia.